A Survey: Spatiotemporal Consistency in Video Generation: Generation Frameworks

-Directly generating high-resolution, high-quality videos typically requires significant computational and time costs~\cite{li2024survey}.
-Therefore, some researchers have proposed stage-wise schemes to alleviate this issue.
-In these schemes, video generation is a multi-staged process~\cite{ho2022imagen}.
-The first stage generates a set of low-quality initial frames, and subsequent stages gradually improve the video’s quality, resolution, and frame rate based on these initial frames and user prompts.
-Cascade model~\cite{singer2022make,ge2023preserve} is an effective application of stage-wise scheme.
+Multi-stage generation framework~\cite{singer2022make,ge2023preserve} decomposes complex video generation tasks into a sequence of sequential or parallel sub-stages (such as base content creation, motion refinement, detail enhancement, etc).
+The advantage of this decomposition strategy lies in its ability to selectively address consistency constraints across spatial and temporal dimensions at different stages, thereby enabling hierarchical control and progressive optimization of spatiotemporal consistency in the final output.

+Cascade model~\cite{singer2022make,ge2023preserve,wang2025lavie} is a classic staged framework.
 In this model, the base module generates a sparse and low-resolution frame sequence.
-Then, a series of refinement modules, such as super-resolution generation modules for spatial and temporal dimensions, are applied to enhance the resolution and frame rate of the output frames.
-Zhang et al.~\shortcite{zhang2023i2vgen} proposed I2VGen-XL, a cascade model that decouples video semantic accuracy and exceptional quality to enhance performance.
-Specifically, the base stage uses a CLIP visual encoder to ensure high semantic alignment.
-Then, the refinement stage improves the video's resolution and enhances the spatiotemporal continuity and clarity of the video.
+Then, a series of refinement modules (such as spatial and temporal super-resolution modules) are applied to enhance the resolution and frame rate of the output frames.
+Make-A-Video~\cite{singer2022make} and Imagen Video~\cite{ho2022imagen} design a spatiotemporal pipeline based on a cascaded video diffusion model, which includes a video encoder and decoder, an interpolation model, and a super-resolution model, capable of generating diverse videos and text animations in various artistic styles.
+Zhang et al.~\shortcite{zhang2023i2vgen} proposed I2VGen-XL, which separates video semantic accuracy from video quality to improve performance.
+Specifically, the base stage uses the CLIP visual encoder to ensure a high degree of semantic alignment.
+Then, the refinement stage enhances the details of the video through additional short text.
+VideoGen~\cite{li2023videogen} introduces an efficient I2V cascaded latent diffusion module that generates a latent video representation conditioned on a reference image and textual cues, followed by a flow-based temporal upsampling step to improve the temporal resolution.